ajroach42/ajroach42.github.io/_posts/2017-04-07-getting-started-with-mastodon.md

 ### But Mastadon is doomed to die!

 Nah, GNUSocial has been around for 10+ years.
 It's not going anywhere.
 That means that Mastodon will keep working, too.
 Use might wax and wane, but because it's decentralized and federated, it can't really die.

+Heck, if anything, it'll out live twitter.

 ### But it's too complicated, it'll never replace twitter!